Soumen1080/fullstack/backend(Node.js)/basic/note1.md

 ## 9. What is npm?

 npm (Node Package Manager) is the default package manager for Node.js, used to install and manage dependencies.

+npm is the world's largest software registry.
+Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.

 **Features:**
 - Largest software registry